-In the past on an interview my mind has gone blank and I was silent for about a minute.
+In the past on an interview my mind has gone blank on certain questions and I was silent for about a minute.
 Is there anything that can be done to prevent this situation?

-Oh Maureen I feel for you.
-Those silences in job interviews seem like they last for hours when your mind is racing for an answer but all you draw is a blank.
-Not only is it embarrassing it usually kills the interview.
+Silences in job interviews seem like they last for hours when your mind is racing for an answer but all you draw is a blank.
+Not only is it embarrassing but it can kill the interview.

 Keep in mind that some interviewers might find this practice as odd.